JohnStrunk/wahoo-results/docs/quickstart.rst

    Dolphin "Settings" screen

-Still in the Dolphin software, switch to the "Settings" screen.
+Still in the Dolphin software, switch to the :guilabel:`Settings` screen.
 Here, you will configure the location and type of race results the Dolphin software will generate.

 |wr| reads race results from Dolphin ``DO4`` files, so ensure that format is
 enabled.
 It's fine to enable other formats as well.